BIS402Jekyll/bis402jekyll.github.io/README.md

 Then, go to the site and click the link to the page: `http://localhost:4000`

-Note, at teh time of this writing, if you are using Ruby version 3.0.0 or higher, step 5 in the instructions on <https://jekyllrb.com/docs/> may fail.
+Note, at the time of this writing, if you are using Ruby version 3.0.0 or higher, step 5 in the instructions on <https://jekyllrb.com/docs/> may fail.
 As per the instructions, you may fix it by adding webrick to your dependencies: `bundle add webrick`